 Scholarships are monetary gifts from community, private, and campus sources and are usually based on academic merit or some other criteria.
 Some scholarships also require verification of financial need.
 Therefore, all scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 Campus foundations, local businesses, and other sources provide scholarships for students at the University.
 No repayment of scholarships is required.

 Contact your high school counselor and/or the UW-Sheboygan Student Affairs Office for scholarship information.

 More than $100,000 worth of scholarships are available to new and continuing UW-Sheboygan students each year through the UW-Sheboygan Foundation, while other community scholarships are also widely available.
 Completed scholarship applications are due by late February and decisions are made in April.
 Scholarships are awarded at the Honors Convocation ceremony in early May.

 If you attend (or plan to attend) our campus as a full or part-time student, you may be eligible for one or more of the following scholarships:

 Print application (requires Adobe Acrobat) or pick up forms from the Student Services office.
 Note: If you download the form, you need to print the form first and then complete the information.

-Application Deadline for New Freshman: February 28, 2014
+Application Deadline for New Freshman: Due February 2015

 Current Student Application